osohq/oso-java-quickstart/README.md

 steps to get the example running are:

 1. Clone this repository.
-2. Install dependencies: `mvn install`
+2. Install dependencies: `make install`
-3. Run the server: `mvn exec:java -Dexec.mainClass="com.osohq.quickstart.Server"`
+3. Run the server: `make run`

 ## Make some changes